Dirt and grime are leather’s arch-nemeses. Keep your boots clean by following these four easy steps. This is how to clean leather boots the right way.

 Knock your boots together to shake off debris.
 Then, wipe off any excess dirt using a dry rag.
 Again, get as much dirt off as possible before you start cleaning.
 Wet dirt can seep into leather and cause drying, and small sand grains can scratch your uppers during the cleaning process.

 If your boots haven’t been cleaned in several months, and you’re looking to restore the leather to good as new, your best bet is to clean with a product called saddle soap.
-Many different brands make saddle soap, but our favorite is Kiwi.
+Many different brands make saddle soap, but my favorite is Fiebing’s Saddle Soap.

 Pour out a small bowl of hot water, dampen a clean tint-free rag, and lather up a dime-sized amount of saddle soap.